The Battle for the Blessing

 We finished with the death of Abraham and the close-up of Isaac's life now being transcribed by Jacob.
 Early on we have seen Isaac's own personal tests of faith and the birth of his twins Jacob and Esau.
-The majority of the chapter compared the character and activity of these two brothers and finished with the giving away of the birthright by Esau to his brother.
+The bulk of the chapter compared the character and activity of these two brothers and finished with Esau giving away his birthright to Jacob.

 This manipulation will cause problems later on and the next chapters deal with the continued striving within this family over who possessed the blessing.